United States National Bank (La Grande, OR)

 historical_nic

-2. March 1, 1932* Other
+2. March 1, 1932* Suspension

 Newspaper Excerpt

-The bank was liquidated voluntarily last March, and a new banking association, known as the First National Bank, was formed.
+The Bank was liquidated voluntarily last March. and a new bank. ing association, known as the First National bank was formed.

 Source